votchallenge/website/contents/vot2015/dataset.md

 boxes in order to provide highly accurate ground truth values for comparing results.

-The dataset is automatically downloaded by the evaluation kit during the install process; there is no need to separately download the sequences for the challenge.
+The dataset is automatically downloaded by the evaluation kit when needed;
+there is no need to separately download the sequences for the challenge.
 If you are solely interested in the sequences, please download the [dataset](http://box.vicos.si/vot/vot2015.zip).
 The compressed file contains the single images of each sequence and per